NYC Council approves cap on ride-share vehicles

-NEW YORK (WABC) --The New York City Council approved a cap on ride-sharing vehicles during a vote Wednesday -- curbing the number of ride-hail apps allowed on the streets of NYC.
+NEW YORK (WABC) --The New York City Council approved a cap on ride-sharing vehicles during a vote Wednesday -- curbing the number of those cars allowed on the streets of NYC for a year.

 The bill puts a one-year-cap on new licenses for Uber, Lyft and other ride-sharing companies.